KAMI-Bailey/KAMI-Bailey/README.md

 The [Minecraft Forge team](https://github.com/MinecraftForge) for [forge](https://files.minecraftforge.net/)

-All the [contributors](https://github.com/S-B99/kamiblue/graphs/contributors), including the ones who will be remembered in comments and in our hearts.
+All the [Kami-blue contributors](https://github.com/S-B99/kamiblue/graphs/contributors), including the ones who will be remembered in comments and in our hearts.
 This has been a huge community effort and I couldn't have done it without them.